espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-6/index.md

 ## Assignment 6: Protocols (EXTRA)

-Currently, the ESP-IDF supports a variety of protocols including but not limited to.
+Currently, ESP-IDF supports a variety of protocols including but not limited to:

 - HTTP and HTTPS
 - ICMP